Teknoboomer/PackageTracker/README.md

 The project is still under construction with a plan to add UPS tracking and possibly archival of past tracking.
 Code features from later versions of C# are being added as their usefulness is encountered.

+3) Coding style

-Coding style elements of note are:
+Major coding style elements of note are:
   a) The left curly brace style is used.
   b) Braces are almost exclusively on a separate line.
-  c) The keyword **var** is never used; its use is set as an error in the environment.
+  c) The keyword **var** is never used; its use is set as an error in my environment.
   d) Abstract classes are preferred over Interfaces.
   e) Interfaces are never used where a class reference works.
+  f) Repetitive code is collected into methods.
+  g) Names are camel case with methods names capitalized, variables lower case, globals names start with an underscore.
+  h) Blank lines are used regularly for clarity.
+  i) Statements will span multiple lines whenever it enhances clarity.
+  j) Local variables are used to provide clarity, e.g. "trackingNumberArray[i]" will be extracted to "valueToSum" for use in a block of code.

+4) Note on Cut and Pasting of Code with Example (and more philosophy)

 All code is original with the exception of the validation of the UPS tracking number.
 I have displayed the "borrowed" code and what was incorporated into the project.
 It serves to demonstrate what I mean by "least lines" and the drive for simple code.
 It is also an example